-When I’ve been out in the cold, a warm, hearty dish hits the spot.
-I was out of some ingredients for Hot Italian Chili, but I had some Italian sausage to cook.
+When we returned home, I was in the mood for Hot Italian Chili, but I did not have all of the ingredients on hand.
 I thought about just pan frying the links with onion and bell peppers, but I really wanted a chili, so chili it was … and it did hit the spot when we returned from our hike.
 When I told my husband I wasn’t sure what to call it he said, “I’d call it ‘good’.”
 So, there it is … Good Winter Chili.

 Dear sweet husband actually had a lot to say about this chili, each time ending with “delicious.”
 Suffice it say, you’ll discover how Good Winter Chili tastes like a classic chili … until the Italian sausage and bell pepper speak up to tell a slightly different story.
 It’s full, rich, and satisfying.
 As with other chili recipes I’ve shared, vegetarians might want to use a plant-based Italian sausage or other meat substitute.
 If you go with a plant-based protein, I’d recommend adding a little olive oil for fat content.
 You can use links or ground sausage.
 Whatever protein substitute you choose, a little ground fennel or even a few whole or crushed seeds will add a little more Italian sausage flavor to the mix.
 To lower sodium content, eliminate salt and use low sodium versions of the ingredients.